-The Biomedical Science Careers Program provides students of every race, ethnic background, gender and financial status with encouragement, support and guidance needed for the successful pursuit of biomedical science and other science-related careers.
-We believe that the individual potential of each student should not be lost or ignored.
+The Biomedical Science Careers Program (BSCP) inspires members of every race, ethnic background, gender and financial status to ask why not me?
+We meet the student where they are in their journey, provide a community to network and connect, and with encouragement, support and guidance, help them achieve their potential in pursuit of biomedical science and other science-related careers.
 This concept is captured in the word HOPE:

 Horizons: Expanding the academic and career horizons of students, particularly students of color, will enable our community and nation to meet the future needs of business, scientific and academic organizations.